 It’s All On You

-As an entrepreneur, the success (or failure) of your real estate business rests entirely on your shoulders—at least, in the beginning.
+As a real estate agent, the success (or failure) of your real estate business rests entirely on your shoulders—at least, in the beginning.
 When their business grows, agents might have the option to hire support staff and outsource tasks to help balance the additional workload.
 Before you hire, check your state’s rules: Some states require support staff to complete real estate coursework (or even earn a license) to assist with certain aspects of the transaction.

 While your broker may offer resources to help run your business, licensees can also join a real estate team.
 Depending on the team’s individual structure, agents may share support staff, leads, or business responsibilities.
 New agents who join a team often find that this built-in mentorship and camaraderie helps accelerate their business growth as they begin building a database of clients.
 For the privilege of these benefits, a team typically charges a fee or deducts a portion of the agent’s commission on each transaction.